UX for fields

 The delivery instructions use case can have the following states:

-In the following example, `base` is the spacing value between the `Checkbox` and `TextField` components, which is typically the default option.
+In the following example, base is the spacing value between the Checkbox and TextArea components.
 It prevents the extension from being too cramped or too spacious.

 Adhere to the following guidelines when you're designing a delivery instructions use case for checkout UI extensions, so that you can help merchants gain customer trust and provide a great checkout experience:

-Show a simplified state of the extension by default.
+Display a simplified state of the extension by default.
 In the following example, the customer can choose to add delivery instructions to an order.
-If the customer chooses to add delivery instructions, then the `TextField` is displayed.
+If the customer chooses to add delivery instructions, then the TextArea is displayed.
 It doesn't display otherwise.

 Preserve inputs through the experience.
-For example, if the customer writes their delivery instructions in the `TextField` component, then unchecks the `Checkbox` component and checks it again, the instructions should still display rather than having the customer type them again.
+For example, if the customer writes their delivery instructions in the TextArea component, then unchecks the Checkbox component and checks it again, the instructions should still display rather than having the customer type them again.

 - Explore UX guidelines for the entire checkout experience.